OSU-CS362-F16/362Exercises/templates/hw2/README.md

 [INFO] ------------------------------------------------------------------------
 ~~~

+For this assignment, this is the only command you should need to know.
+This Maven task will compile your code then run all the tests and display the output.
+If you have compilation errors, the tests will not be run and the output of the Java compiler will be shown.

 The file `submissions/hw2/src/main/java/edu/osu/cs362/WarmUp.java` contains 4 functions for which you are to develop unit tests.
 We will be using a tool called JUnit which is a unit test framework for Java.
 The file `submissions/hw2/src/test/java/edu/osu/cs362/WarmupTest.java` is provided to you with an example unit test

 Create a new method called `@Test public void testX(){...}` where `X` is the name of each of the four functions in the Warmup class.
 Create a set of tests for each of these four functions and answer the following questions for each and submit the answers in `submissions/hw2/P1.txt`